double-coconut/coconut-wax/README.md

     -   Create an empty GameObject in your Unity scene.
     -   Attach the `CoconutWaxRuntime` component to the GameObject.
 2.  **Optional: Set Custom Port:**
-    -   In the component properties, you can set a custom port if desired (default port is 2023).
+    -   In the component properties, you can set a custom port if needed/required (default port is 2023).
 3.  **Accessing the SDK:**
     -   From your scripts, you can access the main SDK class using:
        ```csharp